vinicius3w/vinicius3w.github.io/_pages/personalbooks.md

 Since I bought a Kindle, I resumed my reading habit.
 Amazing what a device can do for / to you!

-In this context, Inspired by my friend [Fernando Castor Personal Books](https://sites.google.com/a/cin.ufpe.br/castor/personal/books){:target="_blank"}, I’ll keep registered all my readings from now.
+In this context, inspired by my friend [Fernando Castor Personal Books](https://sites.google.com/a/cin.ufpe.br/castor/personal/books){:target="_blank"}, I’ll keep registered all my readings from now.
 Additionally, I recommend this article, in Portuguese: "[6 conselhos para cultivar o hábito da leitura em sua vida](http://www.elhombre.com.br/6-conselhos-para-cultivar-o-habito-da-leitura-em-sua-vida/){:target="_blank"}".

 **2017**